 If you are not satisfied with the court's decision you can appeal against it.
-You can appeal against the decision on the offender's guilt and against the sentence only if you have participated in the trial as a formally recognised victim.
-If you have participated in the trial as a civil claimant you can appeal only if you are not satisfied with the court's decision on your claim.
+You can appeal against the decision on the offender's guilt and against the sentence only if you have participated in the trial as a civil claimant you can appeal only if you are not satisfied with the court's decision on your claim.